ssfsx17/sky-islands/core.md

 Added to your Physical Accuracy when attacking with a two-handed reach weapon.
 Such weapons can be used to attack enemies within a 10-foot radius.

-Weapon Damage is Physical Power + Skill Rating.
+Weapon Damage is Physical Power + 1.25x Skill Rating.

 ### One-Handed Ranged Weapons

 Added to your Physical Accuracy when attacking with a one-handed ranged weapon.
 Such weapons can be used to attack enemies within a 25-foot radius, half accuracy within a 35-foot radius, and 1/4th accuracy beyond that.

-Weapon Damage is Physical Power + Skill Rating, for a minimum of 1 added damage.
+Weapon Damage is Physical Power + 0.5x Skill Rating, for a minimum of 1 added damage.

 ### Two-Handed Ranged Weapons

 Added to your Physical Accuracy when attacking with a two-handed ranged weapon.
 Such weapons can be used to attack enemies within a 30-foot radius, half accuracy within a 45-foot radius, and 1/4th accuracy beyond that.

-Weapon Damage is Physical Power + 0.75x Skill Rating, for a minimum of 1 added damage.
+Weapon Damage is Physical Power + Skill Rating, for a minimum of 1 added damage.

+### One-Handed Magical Weapons

+Added to your Magic Accuracy when using a one-handed magical weapon.
+However, if you are holding two One-Handed Magical Weapons, then you must choose which one is active at the time of performing the technique, while the other Magical Weapon is inactive.
+Such weapons do different amounts of damage based on whether they are used to attack enemies within a 5-foot square that is side-adjacent to your current square, or further away than that.

+Added to your Magic Power when performing techniques that state that they do magical damage.
+However, if you are holding two One-Handed Magical Weapons, then you must choose which one is active at the time of performing the technique, while the other Magical Weapon is inactive.

+Weapon Damage is Magical Power + 0.75x Skill Rating, for a minimum of 1 added damage, when used to attack enemies  within a 5-foot square that is side-adjacent to your current square.

+Weapon Damage is Magical Power + 0.5x Skill Rating, for a minimum of 1 added damage, when used to attack enemies further away up to a 30-foot radius.

+### Two-Handed Magical Weapons

+Added to your Magic Accuracy when using a two-handed magical weapon.
+Such weapons do different amounts of damage based on whether they are used to attack enemies within a 5-foot square that is side-adjacent to your current square, or further away than that.

+1.25x Skill Rating is added to your Magic Power when performing techniques that state that they do magical damage.

+Weapon Damage is Magical Power + Skill Rating, for a minimum of 1 added damage, when used to attack enemies  within a 5-foot square that is side-adjacent to your current square.

+Weapon Damage is Magical Power + 0.75x Skill Rating, for a minimum of 1 added damage, when used to attack enemies further away up to a 30-foot radius.

 ## Magical Techniques Group